ietf-tools/rfced-www/README.md

 The screenshots are taken using [Lost Pixel OSS](https://www.lost-pixel.com/) in docker, ensuring that there are no OS differences in rendering between CI and local tests.
 These approved 'baseline' screenshots are found in `client/.lostpixel/baseline`.

-**how to test (after making your dev changes)**
+#### How to test visual regressions

 1. If necessary create or update a `*.story.vue` file with your components.
 Be sure to include every configuration of your component.
+2. Run `npm run story:dev` to see the component library and view your component and make sure it works.
-2. `npm run story:build` ...builds the `*.story.vue` files.
+3. Run `npm run story:build` ...which builds the `*.story.vue` files.
-3. `npm run test:story` ...tests screenshots of the build (using [Lost Pixel OSS](https://www.lost-pixel.com/)) giving a pass or fail.
+4. `npm run test:story` ...tests screenshots of the aforementioned build (using [Lost Pixel OSS](https://www.lost-pixel.com/)) giving either a pass (exiting cleanly) or fail (exiting with an exception).
    a.
 If 'pass' then you're done, and you can push your changes.
    b.
 If 'fail' then run `npm run test:story:view` to view the differences in a browser.
 Find the `*.story.vue` files that were affected and rerun `npm run story:build` and `npm run test:story` until you're happy with the changes.
 When ready to approve ALL the changes run `npm run test:story:approve`, commit the updated 'baseline' images in `client/.lostpixel/baseline`, and push the changes.
+If

+##### Troubleshooting `npm run test:story:approve`

+This command should always succeed.
+If it fails it usually means there's a JavaScript exception being thrown in the app.
+Read all the console output carefully, and try viewing your component with `npm run story:dev` to see if there's an exception being thrown.